 TU Darmstadt (MaWi)

 The Jaegermann group at InnovationLab is part of the Analytics competence center.
-Here, we work in in strong cooperation with the Pucci group (Heidelberg university) and the Kowalsky group (Technical university Braunschweig).
+Here, we work in strong cooperation with the Pucci group (Heidelberg University) and the Kowalsky group (Technical University Braunschweig).

 Our research at iL mainly focuses on chemical and electronic properties of surfaces and interfaces of organic semiconductor systems.
 We particularly work on

 - correlation of electronic materials and electric device properties of OLEDs, and

 - the influence of liquid phase preparation on electronic materials properties.

 The main expertise of our group are photoelectron spectroscopy methods like XPS/UPS and IPES, as well as Kelvin probe.

 Doping of organic semiconductors

 The systematic doping of organic semiconductors with organic or inorganic materials is one of the most important possibilities to influence their electronic properties.
 Changing the free charge carrier concentration is a key for optimization of buffer or injection layers of organic devices.
 Our research focuses on the clarification of doping mechanisms, especially on doping efficiency and doping limit.
 Another research topic is the relationship between electronic and morphologic properties of doped layers.

 Correlation of electric device effects and electronic material properties in OLEDs